Koi-IT/Roomley/design/userStories.md

 As a user I may want to set up meal plans ahead of time so that people in my household can easily find that information.

+### Shopping list

+As a user I may want to collaborate with my roomate on creating a grocerylist for the meals we will make.

 ### Point System?

 As a user I might want some flashy point system to encourage younger adults to follow through with tasks.